 There are many animals in the world that have been commonly associated with wisdom throughout history.
 However, some of these creatures have a strong symbolism related to them that makes them perfect for worship and reverence.
 When used as symbols, these creatures can be seen on paintings or other pieces of art that represent wisdom and knowledge, which shows how important they are to ancient civilizations.

 These animals can be seen as a form of worship because they offer something that humans cannot.
 In this case, it is wisdom and knowledge or the ability to make good decisions without being influenced by emotions.
-However, these creatures are also seen as powerful symbols that represent strength and courage while using their special talents to achieve what they want in life.
+However, these creatures are also seen as powerful symbols that represent strength and courage while using their special talents to achieve what they want in life (see also post: symbolism for confidence) (see also post: symbolism for confidence).

 Check our series of posts about animal symbolism: “animals that represent…”: